obidea/semantika-example/example/showcase/README.md

 * **TriplesMap3**, **TriplesMap4**

   Users can write a *valid SQL query* for the logical table.
-However, [some limitations] (https://github.com/obidea/semantika-materializer/wiki/2.2-&lt;logical&minus;table&gt;) are applied.
+Please note [some limitations] (https://github.com/obidea/semantika-materializer/wiki/2.2-&lt;logical&minus;table&gt;) that may applied.

 * **TriplesMap5**

-  Put a comment for describing the mappings using `<comment>...</comment>`
+  Put comments for describing the mapping using `<comment>...</comment>`

 * **TriplesMap6**

   Use multiple lines when writing the comments for readability.

 * **TriplesMap7**

-  Create a property mapping between two objects.
+  Create a mapping for describing objects relationship.
+In OWL, it's called *object property*.

 * **TriplesMap8**

-  Use `rr:class` to specifically identify the class type used in the property's domain.
+  Use `rr:class` to specifically identify the class type used in the property.

 Data Source
 ===========